Michael-Robson/PlaywrightTestTypeScript/README.md

+UPDATE THIS I'M NOT SURE IF THE TESTS WORK!!!!!!!!!!!!!

 # PlaywrightTest

 Repository to renew and act as a portfolio of Playwright knowledge with examples running against the test app https://the-internet.herokuapp.com/